 Journal 5 Prompt: Write a 200-300 word summary, using at least 3 direct quotes.

-The article is about a group of monkeys from Thailand that were trained to pick up coconuts.
+The article is about a group of monkeys from Thailand that were trained to pick coconuts.

-“The monkeys are snatched from the wild and trained to pick up to 1, 000 coconuts a day”, according to People or the Ethical Treatment of Animals (“Peta”).
-Monkeys in Thailand were treated to be “coconuts-picking machine”.
-Monkeys were used to supply two of the best-known coconut milk brands.
-Peta reported that there were eight farm that trained monkeys, it also appeals the stores in the UK to not buy coconuts from Thailand farms.
-The group also discovered monkey schools that trained monkeys to do sports and activities.
+“The monkeys are snatched from the wild and trained to pick up to 1, 000 coconuts a day,” according to People for the Ethical Treatment of Animals (PETA).

+The group claims that Monkeys in Thailand are treated as “coconuts-picking machines,” and are used to supply two of the best-known coconut milk brands.

+PETA reported that there are eight farms that train monkeys.
+They also appeal to stores in the UK to not buy coconuts from Thailand farms.

+Finally, the group also discovered monkey schools that train monkeys to do sports and activities, (such as…).

+Note: Please write 100 more words with two more direct quotes.

 Journal 6 Prompt: You opinion of the situation.
 Do you agree or disagree with the writer?
 What do you think?

-I agree with Peta that people should respect animal rights.
+I agree with PETA that people should respect animal rights.
 We shouldn’t snatch animals from the wild and force them to work for us.

+Note: Please write at least three more sentences.

-W6A - Lesson 6, Journal 7-8, Draft 1
+W6A, Lesson 6, Journal 7-8, Draft 1

 Zack Chen